bl4ckswordsman/plezy-apks/README.md

 **F-Droid repo** — triggers on each new release:
 1. Downloads the APKs from the new GitHub release
 2. Runs `fdroid update` to regenerate the signed index
-3. Deploys the index + APKs to GitHub Pages
+3. Deploys the index + APKs to GitHub Pages (no binaries committed to git)

 ---